• Skip to main content

 • In a bowl, whisk together the olive oil, tomato paste, oregano, basil, salt, and pepper.

 • In a large bowl, combine the bell peppers, onions, and garlic.
-Pour in the tomato sauce and toss to coat.
+Pour in the tomato mixture and toss to coat.

 • Spread the vegetables out on the baking sheet in an even layer.
 Add the sausages to the pan, turning them over to coat in the sauce.